 Summary

 Even if you have not been a liver fan in the past, you should consider benefitting from chicken liver nutrition.
 Chicken liver is one of the best sources of protein on the planet.
-It contains 200% of the daily recommended values of important vitamins as well as vital minerals.
+It contains 200% of the daily recommended values of essential vitamins as well as vital minerals.
 Eat them twice a week to improve your health.
 There are great recipes so even the pickiest can enjoy chicken liver.